plackyhacker/plackyhacker.github.io/kernel/hevd-3.md

 There's lots of resources online for writing token stealing shellcode, so I'm going to go the other route, I'll call this **Privilged Process Discretionary ACL Manipulation**.

+I first read about this [here](https://blog.improsec.com/tech-blog/windows-kernel-shellcode-on-windows-10-part-2), so I can't take any credit for the technique.

 ## Stopping Bugchecks

 todo